oosuhada/gitanimals-vscode/README.md

 The default GitHub username is `oosuhada`.

 VS Code does not expose an official API for arbitrary HTML overlays on top of an existing text editor.
-Like visual companion extensions, this extension uses a webview surface and positions GitAnimals at the bottom-left inside that surface.
+Like visual companion extensions, this extension uses an Explorer webview view and positions GitAnimals at the bottom-left inside that view without opening a new editor tab.

 ## Usage

 1. Press `F5` to launch the Extension Development Host.
-2. Click `🐾 GitAnimals` in the Status Bar to show the bottom-left overlay view.
+2. Click `🐾 GitAnimals` in the Status Bar to focus the GitAnimals Explorer view.
 3. Run `GitAnimals: Open Full View` from the Command Palette for a larger farm view.
 4. Use `Refresh`, `Minimize`, `Open`, and `Settings` from the overlay toolbar.